 The largest muscles of your upper legs are your quadriceps and hamstrings.
 The quadriceps are the four muscles in the front of your thigh; whereas your hamstrings are the three muscles situated in the back of your thigh.
 In addition to these large muscles, your gastrocnemius muscles – which is the biggest and most superficial of your calf muscles – are also engaged.
 Together, your leg muscles are responsible for lifting, flexing and straightening out your body as you sit and stand.

 Lower Torso Muscles

-Your lower torso mainly consists of large muscle groups that include your abdominals, obliques, lower back and glutes.
-Your rectus abdominus are situated on the front of your stomach.
+Your lower torso mainly consists of large muscle groups that include your abdominals, obliques, lower back and glutes -- collectively referred to as your "core."
+The rectus abdominus is situated on the front of your stomach, and is the "six-pack" you see on magazine cover models.
 Obliques are the muscles located on the sides of your waist.
-Your lower back is made up of a group of muscles called the erector spinae -- sometimes referred to as your sacrospinal muscle group -- supports your spine.
+A group of muscles called the erector spinae -- sometimes referred to as your sacrospinal muscle group -- supports your spine.

 Your glutes consist of the gluteus maximus, gluteus medius and gluteus minimus.
 These muscles make up your buttocks, with the gluteus maximus being the largest muscle in the human body.
 Your abs and obliques work together with your lower back and glutes to help you rotate, balance and stabilize the body during sitting and standing.

 The Effect of Seat Variables